 - Champagne, chilled, to top (approximately 3/4 ounce)

 - Garnish: apple cubes

-Add all the ingredients except the Champagne to a shaker and fill with ice.
+Add all ingredients except the Champagne to a shaker with ice and shake until well-chilled.